kubecost/docs/cloud-integration.md

 ### Reconciliation
 Reconciliation matches in-cluster Assets with items found in the billing data pulled from the Cloud Service Provider.
 This allows Kubecost to display the most accurate depiction of your in-cluster spend.
 Additionally, the reconciliation process creates `Network` assets for in-cluster nodes based on the information in the billing data.
 The main drawback of this process is that the Cloud Service Providers have between a 6 to 24 hour delay in releasing billing data, and reconciliation requires a complete day of cost data to reconcile with the in-cluster assets.
 This requires a 48 hour window between resource usage and reconciliation.
 If reconciliation is performed within this window, asset cost is deflated to the partially complete cost shown in the billing data.

-The emmited cost-based [metrics](https://github.com/kubecost/cost-model/blob/develop/PROMETHEUS.md#available-metrics) are based on onDemand unless there is definitive data from a cloud provider that the node is not onDemand.
+Cost-based [metrics](https://github.com/kubecost/cost-model/blob/develop/PROMETHEUS.md#available-metrics) are based on onDemand pricing unless there is definitive data from a cloud provider that the node is not onDemand.
 This way estimates are as accurate as possible.
 If a new reserved instance is provisioned or a node joins a savings plan:

 1. Kubecost continues to emit onDemand pricing until the node is added to the cloud bill.
 2. Once the node is added to the cloud bill, Kubecost starts emitting something closer to the actual price.